tablethotels/python-tokenex/README.md

 ##### _Methods_

-All methods return a tokenex.TokenexResponse object
+All methods return a tokenex.TokenExResponse object

 * tokenize(value)
 Tokenizes a string value